Kvatsx/Artificial-Intelligence-Assignments/README.md

 # Artificial-Intelligence-Assignments
-A List of all the Artificial Intelligence Assignment
+A List of all the Artificial Intelligence Assignments